-KWD had no reportable violations for water quality in 2018.
+The KWD had one reportable violation for water quality monitoring in 2019.

-In the first quarter of 2019, KWD was required to collect water samples to test for a contaminant referred to as disinfection by-products in February.
-However, because of an oversight, the samples were not collected until March 5, 2019.
+In the first quarter of 2019, the KWD was required to collect water samples to test for a contaminant referred to as disinfection by-products in February.
+Due to an oversight, the samples were not collected until March 5, 2019.

-Even though the sample results were less than half of the acceptable health standard, KWD received a notice of non-compliance because the samples were taken late.
+Even though the sample results were less than half of the acceptable health standard, the KWD received a notice of non-compliance because the sample were not collected within the required time parameters.

-The staff at KWD is committed to providing high quality drinking water to you every day.
-We apologize for this error.
+The staff at the KWD is committed to providing high quality drinking water to you every day and we apologize for this error.
 The federal public notification language associated with the notice of non-compliance can be found below:

-KWD violated a drinking water standard.
+The KWD violated a drinking water standard.
 Even though this is not an emergency, as our customers, you have a right to know what happened and what we are doing to correct this situation.

 We are required to monitor our drinking water for specific contaminants on a regular basis.
 Results of regular monitoring indicate whether or not our drinking water meets health standards.
-During February 2019, we did not test for disinfection by-products.
+During February 2019, we did not test for, or failed to collect all necessary tests for Total Trihalomethanes (TTHM) and/or Haloacetic Acid (HAA5).